bjornmeansbear/lectureScripts/WhatIsSGD.md

 Well, in the end the only thing that made the production of this book "sustainable" was that it was printed on demand, and used recycled, unbleached paper.

-My thinking was limited to this "try to minimize material or process damage" scope at the time.

-Visually, the book's design was about the juxtaposition of small art farms vs. giant commercial farms.
-These artistic field graphics over a constrained grid based on aerial commercial farmland photography wsa an attempt at this "criticality."
+Visually, the book's design was about _critical design_; the juxtaposition of small art farms vs. giant commercial farms.
+These artistic field graphics over a constrained grid based on aerial commercial farmland photography was an attempt at this "criticality."

 While the book intends to say something different, it generally conforms to common standards of "good" modernist layout.
 Other than a minor production method improvement, it's the same … !